 Saliva samples will be obtained by volunteer collection via 'spitting' into a sterile 50mL container AFTER rinsing their mouths out with ~8 oz of water.
 Once >20 to <45 mL of sample has been collected, samples will be filter sterilized via a 0.22 micron syringe filter and then stored at -80C.
 Once sterilized this sample is handled using normal PPE and as a BSL-1 substance and given an anonymous sample name.
 Prior to sterilization, samples are treated as BSL-2 level substances and will be collected using full PPE and manipulated / sterilized in a biosafety cabinet in the Ramsey lab.
 Sterilized samples will be stored at -80C in the Ramsey la .
 As needed, samples will be thawed and pooled together using material from >3 subjects.
 This material will be used to amend defined growth medium or buffered solutions, and will be used in experiments to observe bacterial growth in amended medium, or to observe co-precipitation of select oral bacteria in the presence of saliva.
 For these experiments, no data generated will be able to be linked back to any individual.
 If sample pools show abnormal activity when containing a specific anonymous sample, this sample will be removed from further use.
 Data generated will include growth / no-growth readouts of an array of oral microbes, including type-strains already at use in the lab and potentially isolates from plaque cultures mentioned above.
-For plaque and saliva samples, subject names will be recorded in single written list, that is not shared with volunteers or student workers and is accessible only to Dr. Ramsey (or the IRB office upon request) and is in a locked cabinet in his work office.
-This file will link each volunteer sample to an anonymous randomized sample identifier, which will be used to label samples used for downstream work.
-Subject names will be retained for the duration of these experiments only for the purpose of being able to remove samples from the study if volunteers decide to withdraw from this experiment at any given time.
+For plaque and saliva samples, subject names will be recorded in a single written list, and not on any samples themselves.
+This list is not shared with volunteers or student workers and is accessible only to Dr. Ramsey (or the IRB office upon request) and is in a locked cabinet in his work office.
+This list will link each volunteer sample to an anonymous randomized sample identifier on each sample, which will be used to label samples used for downstream work.
+Subject names on this list will be retained for the duration of these experiments only for the purpose of being able to remove samples from the study if volunteers decide to withdraw from this experiment at any given time.
 All data and analysis will be generated in Dr. Ramsey's laboratory.

 Minimizing Risks